 pinch of red pepper flakes

-1 lb yukon gold potatoes (about 3 medium), cut into 2" pieces
+1 lb yukon gold potatoes (about 2 or 3 medium), cut into 2" pieces

 1 cup basil leaves